View our posts

 Online Learning - Information for Parents

-This information is intended to provide clarity and transparency to parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is intended to provide clarity and transparency to parents or carers about what to expect from remote education if local restrictions require entire cohorts to remain at home.
 We appreciate that ‘home-schooling’ can be very challenging and will therefore be making regular contact with families and students to see how you are getting on and what we can to do help.

 Where individual pupils are self-isolating, they access their lessons via Teams and continue to learn from home alongside their classmates.
 If any children who are self-isolating need access to IT, this will be provided by the Academy, where possible.